SUCCESS: Students publish and win awards

 Rebecca Cooney's memoir, "Blissville," is being published in the online journal, The W G News.
 Rebecca is a student in the NYC Level IV class.

-Kim Farrar's poem "To My Old Lewis Turco The Book of Forms" is forthcoming in Salamander.
+Kim Farrar's poem "We Count to Three" is forthcoming on the blog Brain, Mother.
+Her poem "To My Old Lewis Turco The Book of Forms" is forthcoming in Salamander.
 Her poems "Striding Figure" and "When" are forthcoming in The Ampersand Review.
 Her poem "Dear Pluto" will appear in Chicago Quarterly Review.
 Her poem "Etymology" appears in Alaska Quarterly Review.
 Her poem "Ode to a Dumpster" will appear online in Foundling Review.
 Her poem "The Oncologist's Office" will be published the 2013 edition of RHINO.
 Kim's chapbook, "The Familiar," was a semi-finalist in the Finishing Line Press's open chapbook competition and was published in 2011.
 Her poem, "To Jon Anderson," will appear in the April 2011 issue of Pirene's Fountain.
 Three of her poems, "To Jon Anderson," "We Count to Three," and "The Gardener," are being considered for a 2012 Pushcart Prize.
 Kim won 3rd prize in the 2010 Allen Ginsberg Poetry Awards contest for her poem "The Box."
 Her poem, "The Old Cat," was published in the June 2010 issue of Salamander and her poem, "The Gardener," appeared in Emory University's Lullwater Review.
-Kim is a student in the NYC Advanced Poetry Class.
+Kim is a student in the Online Advanced Poetry Class.

 Kathleen Hansen's short story, "Love, Jack," appears in the fall issue of Halfway Down the Stairs.
 Her story, "Letter to John, Dispatcher, California Highway Patrol," appears in the November 2010 issue of Literary Mama.
 Kathleen is a student in the Online Master Class.